cu-csci-4253-datacenter/kubernetes-tutorial/05-guestbook/README.md

 * Deployments for both the redis master and replica pods
 * Services for both the redis master and replica pods

-The redis servers are configured to find each other using DNS through the service mechanism.
+Services are used throughout so that simple DNS hostnames can be used to locate the appropriate pods (either the frontend or Redis).

 The Python application is built using [the Dockerfile in the `python-redis` directory](python-redis/Dockerfile).
 The application is slightly more complicated than the blog application from the Flask tutorial.
 It combines ["static pages"](python-redis/app/static) where Flask acts as a regular web server with ["templates"](python-redis/app/static) that are dynamically updated by the Flask program.